veox/lll-creation-patterns/contracts/README.md

 ## Introduction

-Deploying contracts on Ethereum networks is difficult, at least comparing to interacting with already-deployed contracts.
+Deploying contracts on Ethereum networks is difficult, at least compared to interacting with already-deployed contracts.

-Arguably, it requires an understanding of the underlying virtual machine, and developer scaffolding around it, that normal people can't afford, in terms of the most universal commodity: time.
+Arguably, it requires an understanding of the employed virtual machine, and developer scaffolding around it, that normal people can't afford in terms of the most universal commodity: time.

 For this reason, some Ethereum clients have attempted to ship popular contracts, such as multisig wallets, together with the client itself.
-This limits such contracts to a certain client implementation, locks the contract's development to the client's development cycle, and inevitably passes judgement on what it is that is "popular".
+This limits such contracts to a certain client implementation, locks the contract's development cycle to that of the client, and inevitably passes judgement on what it is that is "popular".

 > This is unacceptable!

 Below find approaches to deploying contracts using other contracts;
 and _wholly experimental_ implementations of these approaches in LLL.
-The latter was chosen for its atavistic outlook on the EVM.
+The latter was chosen for its atavistic outlook on the EVM, and what it is that is "allowed", or "possible".

 > No gods!
 No masters!
 No babysitters!